 Organizational agility is a hot topic in business circles.
 But what does it actually mean?
 More importantly, how can your company achieve and measure it so that you’re able to constantly improve and stay ahead of the competition?
-Keep reading and we’ll answer all of these questions for you in this article!

 According to McKinsey, organizational agility is: “The ability of an organization to renew itself, adapt, change quickly, and succeed in a rapidly changing, ambiguous, turbulent environment.”

 The more flexible your company is and the faster it can adjust to inevitable industry changes, the better prepared it will be to win market share, improve organizational efficiency, and boost customer satisfaction and loyalty.

 There are different forms of organizational agility.
 Here are a few:

 A truly agile company will have mastered operational, portfolio, and strategic agility forms so that they can thrive in all situations.

 What’s the big deal?
 Why should your company prioritize organizational agility and work to become as nimble as possible?
 There are many reasons.
 Here are a few of the most important:

 Things in business are always changing — oftentimes in complex ways.
 What works today, might not work tomorrow.
 The companies that are able to anticipate incoming changes, pivot with speed, and capitalize on new trends, technology, etc. generally have the most success.

 The only way to pivot quickly is to prioritize organizational agility so that your business is properly prepared when the time comes to make a shift.